incendies/todo-app-with-typescript/readme.md

 ## Contributing to TypeScript Web App

-To contribute to TypeScript Web App, follow these steps:
+To contribute to TypeScript ToDo Web App, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.